-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The Intertribal Timber Council, Portland, Oregon, has submitted a public comment letter to the U.S. Department of Agriculture Forest Service, indicating strong support for a proposed nationwide Environmental Assessment (EA) aimed at post-fire recovery actions on National Forest System Lands.
 Founded in 1976, the ITC represents over 60 federally recognized tribes and Alaska Native corporations involved in forest management and timber production.

-The organization highlighted more ST
+The organization highlighted the critical need for standardized recovery actio more ST

 Jefferson County Public Health Agency Submits Comment Supporting PRAMS Continuation (10)